 Waterobjects.NET essentially provides a way to code routines/tools that take the data in a hydraulic model file, manipulate it in some way and either present output in a certain way and/or modify the model data.
 It is not intended as a way to modify the existing numerical engines or the user interface.
 Source code for those components are not provided.

 Note: you will also need to learn the structure/schema of the OpenFlows products/code which will require a time investment.
 The SDK will help with this.

 If you have the product already installed (SewerGEMS, WaterGEMS, etc) then you already have access to program with Waterobjects.NET.
 There is no separate installation file necessary.
-However, if you are a member of the Bentley Developer Network (BDN), then you can download the Software Development Kit (SDK) from our website, which is essential for learning how to program a WaterObjects.NET tool.
+However, if you are a member of the Bentley Developer Network (BDN), then you can download the Software Development Kit (SDK) from our Software Downloads site (contact Technical Support if you have BDN and the download is not available), which is essential for learning how to program a WaterObjects.NET tool.
 The Waterobjects.NET SDK includes Programming and Sample guide documents as well as several samples (mostly written in C#).
 This will help guide you through how to use Waterobjects, though in most cases a high level of programming experience will be necessary as a prerequisite.

 If you are unsure if you are a BDN member, contact your Bentley Account Manager or click the "contact" button here.

 The below table outlines general compatibility between the OpenFlows product version and the sample projects included in the WaterObjects.NET SDK.

 In general, the first six digits of the version number of the latest available release corresponds with the current WaterGEMS release.
 For example 10.00.00.01 corresponds with WaterGEMS 10.00.00.50.
 If in doubt on compatibility, ask technical support via the forum.

 More information on the Bentley Developer Network (BDN):

 Some benefits of BDN: